Siamese Network#

 Neck#

-The neck of the network is responsible for further processing the extracted features into a compact representation.
-In this tutorial, we use a few fully-connected layers with ReLU activations to create the neck.
-We also include a flatten layer to convert the 3D tensor coming from the backbone into a 1D tensor suitable for the fully-connected layers.
+The neck of the network takes the features extracted by the backbone and processes them into a more compact representation.
+In this tutorial, the neck is implemented using a few fully-connected layers with ReLU activations.
+Before passing the data to these layers, a flatten operation is applied to convert the 3D tensor output from the backbone into a 1D tensor suitable for fully-connected processing.

 def __init__(self, out_dim):